-Tier I is license free used in Europe and Tait are not involved with this market.
+Tier I is license free simplex hand portable, low power used in Europe and Tait are not involved with this market.

-P25 - Project 25
+3.3.2 P25 - Project 25

 This is an open standard developed in the USA and has been adopted by the rest of the world.
 P25 equipment is mainly used by public safety agencies, such as police, fire, and ambulance services.
-The P25 standard specifies that radios are to be backward compatible with analogue systems, thus allowing customers to upgrade their existing analogue systems over time.
+The P25 standard specifies that radios are to be backward compatible with analog systems, thus allowing customers to upgrade their existing analog systems over time.

 P25 Phase 1 is in operation now and operates in 12.5kHz channel spacing with Frequency Division Multiple Access (FDMA) system.
-P25 is utilised for Trunking, Conventional, and Simulcast.
+P25 is utilized for Trunking, Conventional, and Simulcast.

-P25 Phase 2 is only for trunking and uses Time Division Multiple Access (TDMA) in its downlink (only Traffic Channels on Transmit from Base station).
+P25 Phase 2 is currently defined for trunked traffic channels only and uses Time Division Multiple Access (TDMA).